lpmu06/assistantAI/README.md

 # assistantAI
-AI data assistant wit Streamlit, LangChain and OpenAI
+AI data assistant with Streamlit, LangChain and OpenAI
 # assistantAI